Bankruptcy vs debt consolidation? An agonizing choice

 Bankruptcy vs Debt Consolidation: the steps

 You hire a debt consolidation agency.
 I’ll just refer to the debt consolidator as “Agency” from here on.
-The Agency collects their fee first, in full or installments.
+The Agency collects its fee first, in full or installments.
 The fee is usually at least a few thousand dollars.
 The fee charged is often a percentage of what the Agency claims it can save the consumer.
 The catch is the agency doesn’t start work till all the fees are paid, but maybe you’re not surprised

 Once the Agency is paid in full, it begins negotiations with the consumer’s creditors.
 The hope of the consumer in this scenario is that the creditors will all agree to the Agency’s proposal to consolidate the debt.
 That amount is variable.
 The agency proposal will typically be to reduce the principal, waive interest and / or lower monthly payments.

 The Agency can’t force creditors to do any of the above.
 Still, many creditors often do participate.
 The best result is that the creditors agree to reduce the principal, waive interest and accept lower-than-current monthly payments for a set term.
 It’s as if the consumer is paying down a loan.
-One might expect creditors to reward borrowers for all that trouble by reporting the debts reported “paid as agreed.”
+One might expect creditors to reward borrowers for all that trouble by reporting the debts reported: “paid as agreed.”
 Sadly, it doesn’t work that way.
 Creditors report them “paid as settled.”
 That remark tinges the borrower’s credit score for several years to come.

 The “why” of debt consolidation is a different question.
 In many ways, it a more important one than the “how.”
 Many consumers still have a decades-old conception of bankruptcy.
 It’s one which I myself can still remember from less than thirty years ago when I was in the lending business.
 It went something like this.
 “I should avoid bankruptcy at all costs because it ruins my credit forever.
 I can lose everything I have.”
 This is a very outdated concept, but it still gets traction with the public.
-Still others believe that it’s immoral not to pay all your debts.
+Still, others believe that it’s immoral not to pay all your debts.
 These painfully conscientious folks often exhaust their savings and sometimes even their retirement funds try to keep current.